muneer85/gr-benchmark/README.md

 ```
 The new block can be found in the block list under the "Benchmark Test" category.
+If the GNU Radio companion (GRC) running, you may need to restart the GRC to see the new blocks.

 **Requirements**
 • GNU Radio (3.10+)